muyuuuu/muyuuuu/README.md

 **Talking about Personal Stuffs:**

 - 👨‍💻 I engaged in adversarial samples and continue learning research in my previous school days;
-- 🌱 I'm currently interested in os, neon, opencl, performance improvement and deployment, etc;
+- 🌱 I'm currently interested in neon, opencl, cuda, performance improvement and program architecture, etc;
 - 🤔 In terms of technology, I am fluent in python and studying C++ and Vim recently;
 - 📝 See my website: [Just for Life](https://muyuuuu.github.io) to get more info.